LFKoning/flood-risk/README.md

 *Note: Any additional columns will be left as-is and will also appear in the output.*

-The second argument should point to the folder containing the TIF data files from the Klimaateffectatlas.
-Note that the tool will process any TIF file it finds, so only include the TIF files you are interested in!
+The second argument should point to the folder containing the TIF data files from Klimaateffectatlas.
+Note that the tool will process **all** TIF file it can find, so only include the TIF files you are interested in!

 ## Contributing